 What Are the Pros and Cons of Going to a Community College?

-When it comes to choosing your education path, you will find many benefits of attending community college for two years and then transferring to a four-year university.
+When it comes to choosing your education path, you will find many benefits of attending a local community college for two years and then transferring to a four-year university.
 In fact, the only downside to a community college might be missing the experience of living on campus in a dorm.
 However, this downside also saves you thousands of dollars in rooming costs compared to four-year universities.
 Other benefits of community colleges include the following:

 1. Smaller College Class Size